Buying real estate in Indonesia?

 The Indonesian government's plans to expand public transportation, including MRT and LRT projects, are expected to further boost economic activity and property values in these areas.
 This expansion is not just about convenience; it's a strategic move to enhance urban living and economic growth.

-13) Medan is a prime market for residential real estate investors due to its location and economic growth
+13) Medan will attract residential real estate investors with its strategic location and economic growth

 Medan is catching the eye of real estate investors due to its prime location and booming economy.